carlosperate/ArduinoCore-Template/docs/README.md

 The package_xxx_index.json file has to be available online as a valid text or JSON content type URL, so that users can add it to the Arduino IDE.
-To do that the file has been included in the docs folder, so that it can be statically served via GitHub pages.
-The option should be in the repository
+To do that the file has been included in the docs folder, so that it can be statically served via [GitHub Pages](https://pages.github.com/).
+The option should be in the repository settings:
-settings:

 ![Publishing the docs folder in GH Pages](https://user-images.githubusercontent.com/4189262/58943144-0bc79d00-8777-11e9-8aea-23d93d890dde.png)